MAP-786/odin-recipes/README.md

 # odin-recipes
-This is my first HTML Project with Odin Project.
-Hope to upload several more in the coming weeks.
+This is my first HTML Project.
+I hope to upload several more in the coming weeks.
+You can see a live preview of the project here.